marcmo/cxxproject/README.md

     * some refactorings and renames
     * default to whole-archive linker option on gcc

-      this is neccessary when linking c++ code where global instances register in constructors (as in cppunit)
+      this is necessary  when linking c++ code where global instances register in constructors (as in cppunit)
     * refactoring name of function

 v_0.4.0 => v_0.4.1